-Managing Female Problems
+Managing Pregnancy Problems in Dogs

 For years we did not know how to help females do a better job of raising puppies.
 The past 10 years have brought a lot of information about managing fertility and gestation for babies that fight to live.
 Prenatal vitamin requirements and a better understanding of babies have brought about new management goals for mom.